pactumjs/pactum/docs/api-testing.md

 ### Nested Dependent HTTP Calls

-API testing is naturally asynchronous, which can make tests complex when these tests need to be chained. **Pactum** allows us to return custom data from the response that can be passed to next tests using [json-query](https://www.npmjs.com/package/json-query) or custom handler functions.
+API testing is naturally asynchronous, which can make tests complex when these tests need to be chained. **Pactum** allows us to return custom data from the response that can be passed to the next tests using [json-query](https://www.npmjs.com/package/json-query) or custom handler functions.

 Use `returns` method to return custom response from the received JSON.